Shreemanarjun/git_changie/CONTRIBUTING.md

-# Contributing to flutter_sharez
+# Contributing to git_changie

-Thank you for considering contributing to flutter_sharez!
+Thank you for considering contributing to git_changie!
 We appreciate your interest in helping us improve our project.
 Please follow these guidelines to make the contribution process smooth and effective.

 ## Getting Started